SHA152/starsandrights/memory-bank/systemPatterns.md

    - Questions and answers stored as static JavaScript objects/arrays
    - Organized by categories and attributes
    - Clear separation of static and dynamic content
+   - Enhanced content with explanations and memory devices

 2. **Data Transformation Layer**
    - Utility functions to filter, sort, and transform data